 For insurance carriers, aggregators reduced the number of contracts needed while increasing the number of distribution points.
 The pressure for an agency to “get larger or get out” created an environment that fostered the new groupings.
 While it was intimidating to some agents at first, many quickly saw the value being offered and joined up.

 So How Do Insurance Aggregators Differ?

-While most insurance agency networks provide increased access to markets, each organization will have differences in other ways, such as:
+While most insurance agency networks provide increased access to markets, each organization will have differences in other ways, with the two biggest differences being:

 - Initiation and monthly membership fees